c1madev/homebrew/dnd/muscial_cleric.md

 their god.
 With divine help, they are able to shape the sounds of their instruments and their voice in many ways.
-Their friends and allies know their divine music as harmonious songs, but if need be, the Clerics can produce the twisted and jarring sounds capable of inflicting mental and physical hurt.*
+Their friends and allies know their divine music as harmonious songs, but if need be, the Clerics can produce twisted and jarring sounds capable of inflicting mental and physical hurt.*

 Appropriate Cantrips: (Thunder Clap, Booming Blade,) Toll the Dead